Header lexy/encoding.hpp

 concept encoding = ;

-An encoding determines how characters are encoded in the input by defining the type of individual code units and how they are used to form Unicode code points, if applicable.
+A char encoding is an encoding where the input is a sequence of characters.
 Its primary character type ::char_type is the actual character type an input gives you, but it can also have secondary character types which are also accepted but then internally normalized to the primary character type.
 Its integer type ::int_type is an integer type which can store any valid character type or a special EOF value.
 If this is the same type as the primary character type, some optimizations are possible.
+Char encodings are further divided into text encodings (the input is human readable text) and byte encodings (the input contains arbitrary bytes).

 lexy/encoding.hpp